What is iontophoresis?

 How does iontophoresis work in hyperhidrosis?

 The mechanism of action of iontophoresis in reducing sweating is not completely understood.
 Sweat forms in response to an electrical gradient produced by sympathetic nerve activity on the cells of the sweat gland.
-There are several theories as to how a change in electrical gradient reduces sweat production.
+There are several theories as to how a change in the electrical gradient reduces sweat production.

 - Ions produced by iontophoresis may physically block the sweat ducts in the stratum corneum.